 - "Don't let them out of the buggy."

 Some of the above can be brief solutions but sooner or later your child will need to be allowed to develop newfound mobility and Thudguard® may be an excellent alternative to those choices.
-Most parents, grandparents and carers make sure that a safe environment is available where there is a high priority on vigilance.
+Most parents, grandparents and caregivers make sure that a safe environment is available where there is a high priority on vigilance.
 But accidents often happen even in the most careful of situations.
-Some of the options from our questionnaire above clearly show a need and desire to prevent the possibility of head injury, apart from option 3, the walking chair, this just made life easier, and option 5 & 8 which suggests that pain is knowledge (see FAQ's - "is pain a learning curve?").
+Some of the options from our questionnaire above clearly show a need and desire to prevent the possibility of head injury.
 There is much controversy over the walking chair being dangerous and causing more harm than good and even death.
 Research thoroughly before deciding to get one.
 For more information on products and safety and how to "child proof" your house, visit the RoSPA and the Child Accident Prevention Trust websites.